-DRIVING UNDER THE INFLUENCE (DUI)
+DRIVING UNDER THE INFLUENCE

 In Montana, Driving Under the Influence of Drugs (including marijuana) or Alcohol (DUI), also known as Driving While Intoxicated (DWI) is a crime that is classified as either a misdemeanor or a felony offense.
 If you are charged with DUI, it is always a good idea to consult with an experience criminal defense or DUI lawyer.

-We have successfully had numerous DUI charges either dismissed or reduced and have a solid track record of maintaining our client's ability to legally drive in Montana and elsewhere.
+We have successfully had numerous DUI charges either dismissed or reduced and have a solid track record of protecting our client's ability to legally drive in Montana and elsewhere.